Location: Uvs, Mongolia

-This collaborative project between Western Kentucky University and the National Museum of Mongolia aims to investigate human-environment relationships and understand the nature of the social and economic organization of Bronze and Iron Age societies in the Altai region of western Mongolia through the use of regional survey and settlement archaeology.
-The 2014 field season will take place in the Altai region of western Mongolia.
-Amazingly, the research area continues to be inhabited by horse-riding nomadic pastoralists who have maintained much of their traditional lifeways.
+This collaborative project between Western Kentucky University and the National Museum of Mongolia aims to investigate human-environment relationships and understand the nature of the social and economic organization of Bronze and Iron Age societies in the Zuunkhangai region (Uvs province) of Mongolia through the use of regional survey and settlement archaeology.
+Located in the grasslands of northwestern Mongolia, the research area is dotted with impressive stone built burial and ritual sites dating at least to the Late Bronze Age (second and first millennia BCE) and continues to be inhabited by horse-riding nomadic pastoralists who have maintained much of their traditional lifeways.

-Activities for the 2014 field season will include regional survey, ethnographic research and excavation of habitation sites and ritual monuments.
-Participants will receive training in proper survey methods, ethnographic interviews, and unearthing and documenting materials.
-Participants will also have the opportunity to work with the artifactual material as well as with the project’s zooarchaeologist, cartographer and lithics specialist.
+Activities for the 2015 field season will include survey, excavation of habitation sites and ritual monuments, and ethnographic work.
+Participants will receive training in proper methods of unearthing and documenting materials, survey, and will have the opportunity to work with the artifactual material as well as with the zooarchaeologist and the cartographer and lithics specialist.

 For a full description, please download the 'Project Overview' through the Project's website: http://people.wku.edu/jean-luc.houle/